Heat illness: Effects of climate change

 A 2016 U.S. government report said that climate change could result in "tens of thousands of additional premature deaths per year across the United States by the end of this century."
 Indeed, between 2014 and 2017, heat exposure deaths tripled in Arizona (76 deaths in 2014; 235 deaths in 2017) and increased fivefold in Nevada (29 deaths in 2014; 139 deaths in 2017).

 History

+Heat-related illnesses have been noted since early written records.
+Greek physician Hippocrates attributed several illnesses to excessive heat.
+Heat-related illnesses afflicted many military campaigns throughout history.
+Famously, when Alexander the Great's army crossed the Gedrosian desert, it lost two thirds of its soldiers due to heat fatigue and dehydration.

 Heat illness used to be blamed on a tropical fever named calenture.